By 1810, he had conquered most of continental Europe.

 Napoleon spent most of his life on battlefields or in Paris, the capital of France.
 His memory can best be felt today in Arc de Triomphe, Les Invalides and the castles of Fontainebleau, Compiegne, La Malmaison.

 La Malmaison was bought by Josephine (picture), Napoleon's first wife, in 1799.
 It became the nest of their romance and a center of political life until their divorce in 1809.
-Visit La Malmaison on a 5.30 hour tour from Paris.
+Visit La Malmaison on a coach tour from Paris.